hosua/aws-video2audio/README.md

   - Consider rate limiting by IP address/email address (limit downloads to prevent download spam, uploads too, maybe.
 But they matter less from a financial perspective)
 - Lambda function to handle image upload

+- Bonus points for creating a CloudFormation template and deploying via CloudFormation stack